-You can find many drinks at convenience stores and supermarkets that claim to give you energy, such as Red Bull®, Full Throttle®, Monster®, and others.
+Many drinks at convenience stores and supermarkets claim to give you energy, such as Red Bull®, Full Throttle®, Monster®, Rockstar®, Five Hour Energy® and others.
 You may be wondering if these drinks actually give you energy, and if they’re healthy to drink.
 Read on to learn about the ingredients in energy drinks so you can make smart choices.

+There are usually different ingredients in energy drinks that may, for a short amount of time, make you feel more awake.
+Caffeine is often one of these ingredients.
 One 8-ounce can of some energy drinks has more than twice the amount of caffeine as a small coffee.
-However, energy drinks are not currently required to put caffeine content on the label, so you never know just how much you’re getting.
+However, energy drinks often come in sizes much larger than 8 ounces–a standard can is about 12 ounces.
+Therefore, you may be taking in more caffeine than you realize.
 Caffeine is a stimulant which works by exciting your nervous system.
-Energy drinks often contain caffeine, added amino acids, herbs, vitamins, and plenty of sugar, which can make you feel more awake and “energized”.
+Along with caffeine, other common ingredients in energy drinks include added amino acids, herbs, vitamins, and plenty of sugar, which claim to make you feel more awake and “energized.”

-Regular energy drinks contain a lot of sugar – about the same amount that’s in soda.
+The amount of sugar in energy drinks is about the same amount that’s in soda.
 This sugar might give you a burst of energy (on top of the caffeine), but when it wears off, you may have a sugar “crash” and become tired all over again.
-While it’s ok to have sugar–containing foods and drinks once in a while, eating or drinking too much sugar can cause cavities and weight gain.
+While it’s ok to have sugar–containing foods and drinks once in a while, in addition to not giving you sustained energy, eating or drinking too much sugar can cause cavities and weight gain.

 Are energy drinks recommended for teens?